dendibakh/perf-book/chapters/15-Epilog/15-1 Acknowledgements.md

 [TODO]: cover desing by {ask permision}

-[TODO]: technical reviewers and proofreaders: Amir Aupov, Charles-Francois Natali
+[TODO]: acknowledge Amir Aupov, Charles-Francois Natali

 [TODO]: ask for permission.
 I would like to thank my manager at Intel for giving me time slots to work on this book.

+[TODO]: acknowledge Nick Black.

+[TODO]: acknowledge technical reviewers.

 Last but not least, thanks to my family, who were patient enough to tolerate me missing weekend trips and evening walks.
 Without their support, I wouldn't have finished this book.